-The employer or principal shall conduct a RA on WSH risks, including mental wellbeing, associated with any activity or exposure in the workplace.
+The employer or principal shall conduct an RA on WSH risks, including mental well-being, associated with any activity or exposure in the workplace.
 Considerations for preparedness for terrorism threats and disease outbreaks at the workplace should also be included.